dima4maria/Bench-Saurus/README.md

 ### 4. Personalize the code (optional)

 Everything above is doable from the app itself.
 A handful of things live in the HTML file instead, because they're either security-sensitive or need to exist before anyone has signed in yet.
-All are optional — skip this if the defaults are fine.
+All are optional, so you can skip this if the defaults are fine.

 **Who can reset the app.** Near the top of the `<script>` section, search for `TRUSTED_ADMIN_EMAILS`: